Marion County Jail

 How Do You Find Someone in the Marion County Jail?

 To search for an inmate in the Marion County Jail, review their criminal charges, the amount of their bond, when they can get visits, or even view their mugshot, go to the Official Jail Inmate Roster, or call the jail at 352-351-8077 for the information you are looking for.
-You can also look up Arrests Warrants and other Wanted Persons for Marion County and the entire state of Florida, as well as Marion County Criminal Court Cases and Courts for each county in the state of Florida.
+You can also look up Arrests Warrants for Marion County and the entire state of Florida, as well as Marion County Criminal Court Cases and Courts for each county in the state of Florida.

 Marion County Jail Inmate Search